-1. All nominations for new External Examiners or extensions to current appointments should be submitted to the Academic Quality and Records Office (AQRO) for consideration by the relevant Committee no later than the end of February in the session before the appointment is to commence.
-Departments/Institutes should approach the proposed Examiners informally to ask whether they are willing to accept the appointment before submitting formal nominations.
+1. All nominations for new External Examiners or extensions to current appointments should be submitted to the Academic Registry for consideration by the relevant committee no later than the end of February in the session before the appointment is to commence.
+Departments should approach the proposed Examiners informally to ask whether they are willing to accept the appointment before submitting formal nominations.

-2. Once the Quality Assurance Committee has approved the appointment, a formal offer letter will be sent to the Examiner along with details of the fee and of appropriate University Regulations and procedures.
+2. Once the relevant committee has approved the appointment, a formal offer letter will be sent to the Examiner along with details of the fee and of appropriate University Regulations and procedures.

 5.5 Preliminary Arrangements and Right to Work in the UK

-1. External Examiners who have accepted appointments shall be provided with a link to the relevant chapter of the Quality Handbook by AQRO to ensure that they understand and can fulfil their responsibilities.
-AQRO will organise a Briefing Day each session for new Examiners on undergraduate and taught postgraduate schemes.
+1. External Examiners who have accepted appointments shall be provided with a link to the relevant chapter of the Academic Quality Handbook by the Academic Registry to ensure that they understand and can fulfil their responsibilities.
+The Academic Registry will organise a Briefing Day each session for new Examiners on undergraduate and taught postgraduate schemes.

 2. Each External Examiner shall be supplied by the relevant academic department with copies of the syllabuses and schedules of assessment for the scheme(s) of study concerned, together with notification of the dates set for the meeting of the relevant Examining Boards.

-3. In accordance with the QAA UK Quality Code for Higher Education, External Examiners names, roles and institutions will be published on Departmental/Institute staff webpages, and against individual modules/schemes on the Module/Scheme database.
+3. In accordance with the QAA UK Quality Code for Higher Education, External Examiners names, roles and institutions will be published on departmental staff webpages, and against individual modules/schemes on the module/scheme database.

 5.6 Guidelines on the Role of External Examiners